seriquynh/handbook/LPI1/1-Linux-Installation.md

 ### /srv - Service Data

 This directory contains “data for services provided by the system.”
 If you were using the Apache HTTP server to serve a website, you’d likely store your website’s files in a directory inside the /srv directory.

+### /sys

+This directory contains parameters for such things as tuning block storage and managing cgroups.

 > Read more at https://www.howtogeek.com/117435/htg-explains-the-linux-directory-structure-explained